build-it-test-it/Backdoor-Executor/MIGRATION_GUIDE.md

 If you encounter issues during migration:
 1. Check the GitHub Actions logs for detailed error messages
+2. Try building locally using the provided tools
-2. Review Apple's documentation on Xcode builds
+3. Review Apple's documentation on Xcode builds
-3. Consider consulting with an iOS CI/CD specialist if problems persist
+4. Consider consulting with an iOS CI/CD specialist if problems persist